netzkolchose/django-computedfields/docs/examples.rst

     class C(B):
         f_on_c = models.CharField(max_length=32, default='sub-c')

-Note that you have to guard the attribute access yourself in the method code.
+Note that you have to guard the attribute access yourself in the method code as shown above.

 Forced Update of Computed Fields